 Tip: This message appears when you attempt to open an object from the list while the Open Object Confirmations option is enabled.
 You can disable this security check at your own risk.
 Beware that certain files could be infected by viruses or malicious scripts.
 These might harm your computer if launched into execution.

-Tip: While cleaning, a red progress indicator gives you a visual feedback regarding the time required to complete this operation.
-Depending on the speed of your hardware and the amount of files you want to delete, the clean-up might take some time so please be patient.
+Tip: While the clean process is taking place, a progress bar indicator gives you a real-time visual feedback on what is happening.
+Depending on the speed of your hardware and the amount of objects you are deleting, the clean process might take some time so please be patient.

-DisCleaner fills a report after the the clean-up.
-Click the Report button in order to show the Report window.
-Inspect the report to look for faults and statistics.
-Files that cannot be deleted are simply skipped and they appear in the Skipped Objects section of the report.
-These files were probably in use or locked by the operating system.
+Inspect the information presented to learn useful statistics or to find faults.
+Files that cannot be deleted are simply skipped and they will appear in the Skipped objects list section of the clean report.
+These files were probably in use or locked by the operating system or owner applications.

 Section F. Uninstall Applications

 Functionality to uninstall the various applications that are currently installed on your machine is carried for convenience.
 Launch the uninstall window via the Uninstall Applications command button in the main window.
 You can also delete entries belonging to applications that are no longer installed on your machine.
 If you are in such case, you will be prompted whether you really want to delete that particular entry or not.

 When you finish uninstalling applications, close this window in order to return to DisCleaner.

 Section G. Options

 The options window is one click away.
 It provides useful settings to customize your user experience.
 Click the Options menu command from the main menu.

 You are able to affect General, Scanner, Validator, Cleaner, and Uninstall parameters through the appropriate options pages.